hernandanielzamora/Hello-Microverse/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for the chance to expand my coding abilities.
+I would like to thank Microverse  for the opportunity to grow as a professional and as a software developver.
+I would like to thank mi coding partners.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>